23 Weeks

 There are two options for a market-style pack-your-own-bag pickup, one on the farm and one in Providence.

 The market-style pickup gives you some choice over your share items.
 We’ll lay out the week’s harvest, and you come and fill your bags.
 This allows you to mix and match to your choosing.
 For example, you can pick which potatoes you’d like to take— big or small, yellow, red, or purple, or some of each.
 Or sometimes the choice will involve different options— a box of cherry tomatoes or a box of tomatillos.
 Or a bunch of kale versus a bunch of chard.
 This way, you get to pick exactly what you want.
-These pickups are both on Mondays.
-The farm stand pickup is from 1:00 to 3:30 PM, located at the corner of Walnut and Prospect Streets in Seekonk.
+These pickups are both on Tuesdays.
+The farm stand pickup is from 12:30 to 3:00 PM, located at the corner of Walnut and Prospect Streets in Seekonk.
 The Providence pickup is from 5:00 to 7:00 PM, located at Farm Fresh RI, 10 Sims Ave.

 What if I can’t pick up my share?